 The English and Mathematics tests debuted in 2002, and Physics was added in 2009 for potential engineering and physics students.
 Further AST subject tests in Chemistry and Economics will be added in the future.
 Students who attain a superior score in both English and Mathematics may be invited to participate in the ACEIS program.

-In 2002, the University of Cambridge adopted AST as its main screening measure for Chinese students.
+In 2002 Cambridge adopted the AST as one of its screening measures for pre-selecting Chinese students for interview for admission to undergraduate courses.
 Students who are admitted to University of Cambridge through use of the AST do not need to take pre-university courses; they are usually admitted directly to a four-year undergraduate plus master’s program.
 Today, more than 17 top universities use this test.

 The AST English test consists of listening, reading and writing sections, which tests students’ comprehensive learning ability and research skills.
 The AST uses both subjective and objective testing modes, depending on the particular skill being assessed; the listening part uses an objective testing mode, while the reading and writing parts use a subjective mode.